-The Emory Comprehesive Glycomics Core (ECGC), one of the Emory Integrated Core Facilities (EICF), is supported by the Atlanta Clinical & Translational Science Institute and the Emory University School of Medicine.
+The Emory Comprehesive Glycomics Core (ECGC), one of the Emory Integrated Core Facilities (EICF), is supported by the Georgia Clinical & Translational Science Alliance and the Emory University School of Medicine.
 We help investigators use rapidly evolving methods and technologies in the area of glycomics.
 Please contact us so that we can discuss your experimental needs.

 - Glycomics Data Club